 Today is the start of the NCAA basketball tourney.
 Time for March Madness!
 I’m really not much of a basketball fan, but the tourney is a little different.
 It’s fun to root for the under dog and see what happens on the road to the Sweet Sixteen and the Final Four.
 After all the hoopala, the top seeds usually end up on top.
 The big schools get the best players and there is a reason they are rated as the best.
 We shall see if there are some big surprises this year.
 I’m watching.

-The salmon is a nice thick, skinned filet, about 5 or 6 ounces.
+The salmon was a nice thick, skinned filet, about 5 or 6 ounces.
 A thicker piece works best when you bake the fish.
 The asparagus takes a full 20 to 25 minutes to get tender and a thinner piece of fish could get overdone and be a little tough.
 This was really moist and tender and was baked for exactly 25 minutes.
+What an easy dinner.

 The preparation time for this was about 10 minutes.
-Pop it into a pre-heated 350 degree oven and set your timer for 25 minutes.
+Pop it into a pre-heated 350 degree oven and set your timer for 25 minutes of cook time.

-Try this dish next time you feel pressed for time and want something easy and good.
+Make this one-pan salmon meal the next time you feel pressed for time and want something easy and healthy to eat.
 The salmon was really moist and perfectly cooked.
-The asparagus was tender but not over done.
+The asparagus was tender but not overdone.

 - 1 pound fresh asparagus